qiime/qiime-deploy/README.md

     python qiime-deploy.py -h

-### Installing QIIME 1.8.0 (stable public release)
+### Installing QIIME 1.9.0's dependencies

-To install QIIME 1.8.0 under ```$HOME/qiime_software/```, run the following commands.
+To install QIIME 1.9.0's dependencies under ```$HOME/qiime_software/```, run the following commands.
 These commands assume you have already set up your system following the directions above and that you are in your home directory.
-You can change these paths as you like (e.g. to install QIIME under a different directory), but you will need to modify the commands we provide to use the new paths.
+You can change these paths as you like (e.g. to install QIIME's dependencies under a different directory), but you will need to modify the commands we provide to use the new paths.

     git clone git://github.com/qiime/qiime-deploy.git
     git clone git://github.com/qiime/qiime-deploy-conf.git
     cd qiime-deploy/
-    python qiime-deploy.py $HOME/qiime_software/ -f $HOME/qiime-deploy-conf/qiime-1.8.0/qiime.conf --force-remove-failed-dirs
+    python qiime-deploy.py $HOME/qiime_software/ -f $HOME/qiime-deploy-conf/qiime-1.9.0/qiime.conf --force-remove-failed-dirs
     source $HOME/.bashrc

 To test that you have a functioning QIIME install, run the following command:

-    print_qiime_config.py -t
+    print_qiime_config.py -tf

 _qiime-deploy_ will create a QIIME config file under
 ```$HOME/qiime_software/qiime_config``` as part of the deployment process.
 If